sockjs/sockjs-client/README.md

 development or if you're using PhoneGap or similar technologies.
 But due to the Cross Origin Policy files served from "file://" have no Origin, and that means some of SockJS transports won't work.
-For this reason the SockJS protocol table is different than usually, major differences are:
+For this reason the SockJS transport table is different than usually, major differences are:

 _Browser_       | _Websockets_  | _Streaming_        | _Polling_